Certification of unbounded randomness with arbitrary noise

-Here we certify unbounded randomness from the untrusted measurement in the sequential scenario.
+{\it{State-independent unbounded randomness expansion---}} Here we certify unbounded randomness from the untrusted measurements in the sequential scenario.
 For this purpose, we first consider assumption \ref{ass1} along with the Zeno conditions \eqref{zenocond} which ensures that the measurements are projective.
 Let us now restrict to even $n$ and consider the correlation $C_{i,i+n/2,i,i+n/2,\ldots}$ for any $i$ such that $(i=2,\ldots,\frac{n}{2})$ corresponding to the distribution when the observables $\mathcal{A}_i,\mathcal{A}_{i+n/2}$ are sequentially measured.
 In terms of probabilities, the correlation $C_{i,i+n/2,i,i+n/2,\ldots}$ is expressed in Eq. \eqref{gencor}.
 Consequently, we modify the LG inequality as

 Notice that using the observables listed in \eqref{obs1}, one can attain the value $\beta_Q(n)=n\cos(\frac{\pi}{n})$ of $\mathcal{R}_i$ for any $i$.
 As $\mathcal{R}_i\leq\mathcal{L}$, it is thus clear that the maximum quantum value of $\mathcal{R}_i$ is the same as $\mathcal{L}$.
 Now, if one observes the maximal quantum value $\beta_Q(n)$ of $\mathcal{R}_i$, then $|C_{i,i+n/2,i,i+n/2,\ldots}|=0$ and $\mathcal{L}=\beta_Q(n)$.
 Thus, from theorem \ref{Theo1M}, we can conclude that the observables $\mathcal{A}_i$ are certified as in \eqref{lem1.2}.